 The Holy Quran about the recognition of virtues and vices by the pure human nature as follows:

 “And a soul and Him who perfected it and inspired it (with conscience of) what is wrong for it and what is right for it.
 He is indeed successful who causeth it to grow.”

 The Prophets came with the intention of awakening human nature and to charge their unconscious-self into conscious-self; they came to help, support, and guide human beings in recognizing and paying attention to higher moral values, and utilizing them for attaining God's-Nearness; they came to remind human beings about their exalted human position and need for safe guarding and motivating the superior human virtues; they came to emphasize the important point that: You are not animals instead are humans and possess the potential of being superior than the angels.
 World affairs and animalistic manifestations are far below before your exalted celestial dignity and therefore, you should not sell yourself for them.

 “The one who does not regard the world worthy of greatness of his self.”
-Replied the Imam.26
+Replied the Imam. -Tohf al-Aqul, p-285.

 If man really identifies his true human personality and if his human self indeed gets upperhand, then good morals and ethics become alive and dominate over the moral vices and rascalities.
 And when it occurs, a man is no longer permitted to ignore human values and follow vices for example, Ignoring truth and speaking lies, disregarding honesty and practicing treachery, not care about the honor of self and indulging into sinful deeds; and ignoring favor and practicing human persecution etc.

-The Holy Qur’an said: “Say: Lo!
-My worship and my sacrifice, and my living, and my dying are for God, the Lord of the worlds.”
-(6:162)
+"Say: Lo!
+My worship and my sacrifice, and my living, and my dying are for God, the Lord of the worlds." -the Holy Quran (6:162)

-And said: “Whoever succeeds in self -his affairs will be improved.”29
+"Whoever succeeds in self -his affairs will be improved." -Gharar al-Hukm, p-628.

 Although, majority of people are ignorant of this reality but it does exist.